mattermost/mattermost/server/cmd/mmctl/docs/mmctl_config_export.rst

   -h, --help              help for export
-      --remove-defaults   remove default values from the exported configuration --remove-masked     remove masked values from the exported configuration
+      --remove-defaults   remove default values from the exported configuration --remove-masked     remove masked values from the exported configuration (default true)

 Options inherited from parent commands
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~